milosh86/next-starter/README.md

 step is optional and can be skipped if not needed or swapped for a different tool depending on the project requirements.

+Selected tools:
+- Next.js with TypeScript, using App Router
+- Tailwind CSS for styling
+- Biome for linting and formatting
+- Husky and lint-staged for pre-commit hooks
+- GitHub Actions for CI
+- Vitest and React Testing Library for unit and integration tests
+- Playwright for E2E tests
+- Storybook for component development and documentation

 ## (1) Next.js init

 ```bash